bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 MULTIPLICITY
 ------------

-The multiplicity should be set to two times the total spin plus one.
+The multiplicity should be set to twice the total spin plus one.
 If set to 0 (the default) this will be 1 for an even number of electrons and 2 for an odd number of electrons.